-Amazon is constantly updating the Alexa assistant on its Echo speaker range, offering new voice commands and features to make your smart home speaker even better.
-Here’s what the latest Alexa/Echo update brings and how to use the new features.
+Amazon is constantly updating the Alexa assistant on its Echo speaker range.
+These updates deliver new voice commands and features to make your smart home speaker even better.
+Here’s what the latest Alexa update brings and how to use the new features.

-Smart home speakers and assistants are a seriously hot topic this year, with Google and Apple already jumping on the bandwagon via the Google Home and HomePod.
-In fact, as you’ll see from our round-up of the best smart speakers now and coming soon, everyone from Sony to Harman Kardon is set to release its own assistant-powered home device in the next few months.
+Smart home speakers and assistants are a seriously hot topic this year.
+Google and Apple have already jumped on the bandwagon via the Google Home and HomePod.
+As you’ll see from our round-up of the best smart speakers, everyone from Sony to Harman Kardon is set to release its own assistant-powered home device.

 However, Amazon’s Echo speakers remain our favourites right now.
 Not least because Amazon keeps boosting the Alexa AI’s smarts with worthy software updates, which continuously brings fresh new functionality.

-Amazon has already added scheduled reminders and improved timers to Alexa in recent upgrades and the latest OTA update delivers multi-room support, so you can link up your speakers around your house.
+Amazon has already added multi-room music streaming, scheduled reminders and improved timers to Alexa in recent upgrades and the latest OTA update delivers support for Deezer, the online music streaming service which boasts over 53 million tracks and the excellent Flow feature.
 Here’s all you need to know about this rollout, including how to get the update and when you can expect it to hit your device in the UK and other countries.

 Read our Echo tips and tricks guide to find out about the best hidden features and Alexa easter eggs.